I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 This is your journey, enjoy the process and don’t drink all the Kool-Aid.

-Just drink enough to get you going and then make your own juice.
+Just drink enough to get you going and then make your own batch with your own ingredients.

 Look at your goals.